Minimal slope conjecture of $F$-isocrystals: Opposite slope filtrations

 \subsection{$\varphi$-$\nabla$-modules}

 Let $R$ be a complete discrete valuation ring with the fraction field $K$ of characteristic $0$ and the residue field $k$ which is an arbitrary field of characteristic $p > 0$.
-We suppose that there exists a $q$-Frobenius on $K$ for a positive power $q$ of $p$ and denote the $\sigma$-fixed subfield by $K_\sigma$ (see the detail of Frobenius endomorphisms in Appendix \ref{Frob}).
+We suppose that there exists a $q$-Frobenius on $K$ for a positive power $q$ of $p$ and denote the $\sigma$-fixed subfield by $K_\sigma$ (see Appendix \ref{FrobK} for Frobenius endomorphisms).
 Let us fix notation as follows: \begin{itemize} \item $\mathcal E$ : the Amice ring over $K$, that is,

 \item $\mathcal R$ : the Robba ring over $K$, that is,

 \item $\mathcal E^\dagger$ : the bounded Robba ring over $K$, that is,

 \item $K[ [t] ]_0$ : the $K$-algebra of bounded functions on the unit disc $D(0, 1^-) = \{|t| < 1\}$, that is,